 The recently introduced polymer or plastic £5 notes are also creating a lot of excitement with people claiming that certain serial numbers are worth a lot of money.
 For example, it has been claimed that Five pound notes with low serial numbers starting with AA0 or those with interesting serials such as AK47 or even those including the serial number 666 are worth money.

-12 sided pound coins are coming soon.
-These will replace the existing round pound coins which will mean that they will only have a value to collectors once they are formally withdrawn from use but we are excited about the prospect of a new wave of commemorative 12 sided pound coins which will follow from the Royal Mint.
+12 sided pound coins are now here.
+These replaced the round pound coins which will mean that they will only have a value to collectors once they are formally withdrawn from use but we are excited about the prospect of a new wave of commemorative 12 sided pound coins which will follow from the Royal Mint.

-Rare British Coins for sale plus other interesting coins from around the world.
-Our most popular pages include George II coins which seem to be particular popular with numismatists and also gold guinea coins, which are particularly spectacular, as well as being very valuable.
+You will find pages about ancient coins right through to modern decimal coins including many that are still in circulation.
+George II coins are particular popular with numismatists and also gold guinea coins, which are particularly spectacular, as well as being very valuable.

 Coin collecting is a very popular hobby all around the world though and for that reason, you will also see coins for sale from overseas as well.
 For example, silver dollars and wheat pennies are very well collected.

 These are some of the questions that might have brought you to Rare British Coins and you will find the answers on our site:

 - What is my coin worth?

 - What kind of coin have I found?

 - What kind of metal is this coin made of?